xaionaro-go/echox/website/content/guide/binding.md

   if err = c.Bind(u); err != nil {
     return
   }
-  // To avoid security flaws try to avoid passing binded structs directly to other methods
+  // To avoid security flaws try to avoid passing bound structs directly to other methods
   // if these structs contain fields that should not be bindable. user := UserDTO{
     Name: u.Name,